theBoyus/homeAutomation/src/pico code/ADAFRUIT_Instructions.md

 # Running adafruit.py on Raspberry Pi Pico

-To successfully run the `adafruit.py` script on your Raspberry Pi Pico, you'll need to create a configuration file named `config.txt` and save it on the Pi Pico.
+To successfully run the `adafruit.py` script on your Raspberry Pi Pico, you'll need to create a configuration file named `config.txt` and save it on the root folder of Pi Pico.
 This file should contain several key pieces of information that the script uses to connect to Adafruit IO and your WiFi network.

 ## Configuration File Format